ThiagoRoss1/KCards/README.md

 ## 🛠 Features

 ### 💡 Interface Language
-- Toggle the language button to change the `interface language`.
+- Use the language switch to change the `interface language`.
   - Supported Languages - `English` and `Portuguese`

 ### ⚙ Module Selection